 “I’ll require everyone to have a replenished retainer at all times!” you might say.
 Good luck with that.
 This might work to some extent depending on your practice area; however, this generally will also reduce the number of clients who are interested in hiring you.

 Most Solo Practitioners Start Their Own Law Firms Because They Do Not Have Any Other Options

 It is common for attorneys who cannot get jobs (for whatever reason) to become solo practitioners.
 For example, this happens when attorneys cannot get jobs because:

 The point being: Most attorneys (but not all) who become solo practitioners do so due to the fact that other people will not hire them.
-People getting divorces, hiring personal injury attorneys and so forth do not know this, of course.
+People getting divorced, hiring personal injury attorneys, and so forth do not know this, of course.
 But attorneys from most law firms and most companies do.

 - The largest clients

 - Clients willing to pay a lot of money

 - Support systems of a large law firm